 Defined investigations: May involve onsite activity or be office based.
-The defined scope will result in a limited set of findings which may include safety issues.
+The defined scope results in a limited set of findings which may include safety issues.

-Systemic investigations: Will involve onsite activity and several ATSB and potentially external resources.
-Larger scope means the investigation will likely identify several safety issues.
+Systemic investigations: Involve onsite activity and several ATSB and potentially external resources.
+A larger scope means these investigation are more likely to identify several safety issues.